Special Recognition to our COVID-19 Heroes

 Brave student begins work at care home

-Access to Health Professions student, Sally Kargbo, has bravely started working this week in the middle of the pandemic in a care home.
-Sally first joined us to study Level 2 Health and Social care, and progressed to the access course.
+Access to Health Professions student, Sally Kargbo, has bravely started working in a care home on May 4th 2020 in the middle of the pandemic.
+Sally first joined us to study Level 2 Health and Social care and progressed to the access course.

 She said - "It has been an exciting experience working for the past two days at BondCare residential home, although I have worked in different residential homes before, it is an honour to be able to help vulnerable adults at this time."